 Ivanhoe Of Sweden Vs Woolpower

-Both Ivanhoe of Sweden and Woolpower produce their wool garments in Sweden, so why would someone choose one over the other?
+Both Ivanhoe of Sweden and Woolpower weave and produce their wool in Sweden, so why would someone choose one over the other?
 The purpose of this blog post is to explain the similarities and differences between the two product lines, and provide information to assist with selecting the product that best suits your preferences and specific application.

 Ivanhoe | Woolpower | |